philiplinell/body-based-conventional-commits/README.md

 # Body-Based Conventional Commits

-Body-based Conventional Commits" is a standard for structuring commit messages that follows a specific format.
-The main difference from the original ["Conventional Commits"](https://www.conventionalcommits.org/en/v1.0.0/) is that instead of keeping the type of change (e.g. feat, fix, etc.) in the header, it's in the body as a key-value pair (separated with a colon `:`).
-The key MUST be `Type` and the value should specify what type of change that is made along with an optional scope.
+Body-based Conventional Commits is a standard for structuring commit messages that follows a specific format.
+The main difference from the original ["Conventional Commits"](https://www.conventionalcommits.org/en/v1.0.0/) is that instead of keeping the type of change (e.g., feat, fix, etc.) in the header, it's in the body as a key-value pair (separated with a colon `:`).
+The key MUST be `Type`, and the value should specify what type of change is made along with an optional scope.
-Breaking changes are indicated with a key `BREAKING-CHANGE` along with a value describing the change.
+Breaking changes are indicated with a key `BREAKING-CHANGE` and a value describing the change.

 ## Examples